-This doesn't mean you should limit them to special occasions.
-They're quick to make, especially if you use commercially prepared pasta shells, and tasty too.
-As modern-day food writer Stefano Milioni notes, any stuffing used in ravioli or any other stuffed pasta will work.
-However, since cannelloni are considerably larger than ravioli or tortellini you can also include coarser elements such as chopped porcini mushrooms or small shrimp in the filling that will provide pleasing texture variations.
+Any stuffing used in ravioli or any other stuffed pasta will work in cannelloni.
+However, since cannelloni is considerably larger than ravioli or tortellini, coarser ingredients such as chopped porcini mushrooms or small shrimp can be added to the filling and will provide pleasing texture variations.

-- You can make them at home, by preparing pasta dough, rolling it out thinly (about the thickness of a dime), and cutting it into 3-inch by 4-inch rectangles.
-Boil the sheets a few at a time in lightly salted water, removing them while they're still al dente (about 1-2 minutes, no more than 3 minutes) and place them on a moistened, clean kitchen towel.
-When they are all cooked, fill them by placing a few tablespoons of filling along the long edge of each and rolling them up into tubes, then put them in the baking dish, seam-side down, and cover them with sauce.
+To cook fresh pasta, boil the sheets a few at a time in lightly salted water, removing them while they're still al dente (about one to two minutes, and no more than three minutes) and place them on a moistened, clean kitchen towel.
+Don't cook them for too long since they will continue to cook in the oven.
+Once all of the pasta has been boiled, fill them by placing a few tablespoons of filling along the long edge of each and rolling them up into tubes, then put them in the baking dish, seam-side down, and cover them with sauce.

-- You can buy dried, commercially prepared cannelloni or manicotti shells.
+You can buy dried, commercially prepared cannelloni or manicotti shells.
 Cook them according to the directions on the package, stuff them, and put them in the baking dish.
-As these can be a bit difficult to fill, sometimes using a pastry/decorating bag with a large nozzle is the easiest (and least messy) method.
+As these are pre-rolled and can be a bit difficult to fill, sometimes using a pastry/decorating bag with a large nozzle is the easiest and least messy method.